lightstep/cloud-native-observability/07 - effective-slo.md

 created equal, after all, and if nobody was impacted (that you know of) by an issue, well, did it really ever happen?

-SLOs avoid this trap by being directly tied to specific customer experiences and communicating _expected_ availability ahead of time.
+SLOs avoid this trap by being directly tied to specific end-user experiences and communicating _expected_ availability ahead of time.
 This is something that everyone should understand; KPIs, OKRs, these all have built-in 'pressure relief' valves that state "hey this is the goal, but we don't expect it to be